-- Paint a line along the edge of carriageway to encourage drivers to keep away from the kerb. - o Consider relief road options as the opportunities to widen pavements are limited.
+- Replace kerbstones on both sides of Chesham Road to create a physical and visible demarcation between the pavement and road.
+Create, properly marked, dropdown kerbs where necessary. - Relocate lampposts, signs and other roadside furniture which obstructs the already narrow pavements. - Paint a line along the edge of carriageway to encourage drivers to keep away from the kerb. - Consider relief road options as the opportunities to widen pavements are limited.